 Template syntax

 Vector supports a template syntax for some configuration options.
 This allows for dynamic values derived from event data.
-Options that support this syntax will be clearly documented as such in the option description.
+Any option that supports this syntax will be clearly documented as such in the description.

 Example

-For example, let’s partition data on AWS S3 by application_id and date.
+Let’s partition data on AWS S3 by “application_id” and “date”.
 We can accomplish this with the key_prefix option in the aws_s3 sink:

 [sinks.backup]